kinecosystem/blockchain-ops/dashboard/prometheus/README.md

 # Prometheus

-Prometheus is an open-source systems monitoring and alerting toolkit [enter link description here](https://prometheus.io)
+Prometheus is an open-source system for monitoring. its a time-series database and a graphing engine.
+[enter link description here](https://prometheus.io)

-We are using it to display Horizons and Core health on our site as time series graph on the kin.org website.
+We are using it to collect and store horizon and health metrics that are graphed on our kin.org website.
+At the moment, prometheus stores 2 kinds of metrics:
+ - blockchain health metrics (whether the horizons are up and healthy)
+ - reponse time and request counts for POST and GET requests

+Blockchain health is a metric that's gathered from a telegraf client that sits in Frankfurt and performs periodic HTTP requests into our horizons url.

 ## Configuration
-The Prometheus is running on docker-compose, installed on 2 instances (but not as a sync cluster, but rather two independent instances for high availability)
+Prometheus is running on docker-compose, installed on 2 instances (not as a synced cluster, but rather as two independent instances for high availability)
-Configuration files for Prometheus are part of the project.
+Configuration files for Prometheus are stored in this repo.

 ### Installation